nofursad/pp4-merosathi/README.md

 - The existing automated django/python tests are executed using unittest as follows :
   - Run the python tests using the command : python3 manage.py test
-  - To run just a subset of the tests, then append the application and test file name to the command, e.g. : python3 manage.py test hikebooker.test_models
+  - To run just a subset of the tests, then append the application and test file name to the command, e.g. : python3 manage.py test post.test_models

 - Test coverage for the django/python tests can be reviewed using the coverage tool :
   - If coverage is not installed then run the command : pip3 install coverage
   - Execute the following series of commands to determine test coverage :
-    - coverage run --source=hikebooker manage.py test
+    - coverage run --source=post manage.py test
     - coverage report
     - coverage html
     - python3 -m http.server  (detailed results can be viewed via the browser in the htmlcov directory)